node-organic/organic-stack-upgrade/README.md

 2. writes resulted files and directories do the `destDir` by using the following merge strategies:
   * for `.json` files it does deep object merge and overrides existing keys
   * for `.gitignore` files it reconstructs the file by appending to the using existing file the content provided from `sourceDir`.
 It eliminates duplicated lines
+  * for `gitignore` files it outputs `.gitignore` following the same rules as previous point
   * for all other files it just overrides

 ```